-The Football Game OST will be released on cassette April 6th.
-24 of 101 left in stock.
+C21 violet-shell original Football Game soundtrack by Jupiter-C with J-card and download of all 3 tracks and 6 game cuts.
+Released April 6th, 2018.
+Run of 101.
+21 left in stock.
 Each copy comes with a download of the audio and a key to download the game.
-Pre-order your copy now.
-Pre-orders will ship on the day of release.

 Side A: 1.
 Forever / 2.
 Hold Me / 3.
 Grind 4 Death (Jupiter vs. F0RM)